-This syllabus is valid for Steps, Grades, Recital Grades and Performance Awards exams in Acoustic Guitar from Spring 2020 until further notice.
-The 2008 syllabus will remain valid until the end of the Winter 2020 exam session, giving a three-session overlap.
+This syllabus is valid for Steps, Grades and Recital Grades exams in Acoustic Guitar from Spring 2020 until further notice.

 1.3 Changes to the syllabus

 This syllabus replaces the Acoustic Guitar Syllabus (2008 until further notice), Acoustic Guitar Information Booklet (2008 until further notice) and Acoustic Guitar Performance Awards Combined Syllabus and Information Booklet (2012 until further notice).
 These are now combined into one syllabus.
 Major changes to the syllabus are as follows: